Everyone keeps telling you to visit Dubai in the winter, but why?

 How much difference will it make to your Dubai experience to visit in the cooler months of the year?
-Exactly how cold does it get and can you expect sunshine or rain?
+Exactly how cold does it get, and can you expect sunshine or rain?
 Is it still beach weather in the middle of the Dubai winter season?
 What’s going on during winter 2023-24 to make it worth the visit?

-When is winter in Dubai?
+When is Winter in Dubai?

-The coolest month of the year for Dubai is January, where the average day time high is 24.2c (76F).
-The average overnight low in January is 14.6c (58F) and the average sea temperature of Dubai in January is 23.9 (75F).
-You can expect on average 8 hours a day of sunshine.
+The coolest month of the year for Dubai is January, where the average temperature is 24.2°C (76°F).
+The average overnight low in January is 14.6°C (58°F), and the average sea temperature of Dubai in January is 23.9°C (75°F).

-There can, of, course, be extremes in Dubai at any time of year, and winter is no exception.
-Day time temperatures in January can climb over 30c (86F), and nighttime temperatures in the mountains and desert can get as cold as freezing – snow can occur on the UAE’s highest peak – Jebel Jais – on the coldest of days.
+There can, of course, be extremes in Dubai at any time of year, and winter is no exception.
+Daytime temperatures in January can climb over 30°C (86°F), and nighttime temperatures in the mountains and desert can get as cold as freezing – snow can occur on the UAE’s highest peak – Jebel Jais – on the coldest of days.

-Does it rain in Dubai in the winter?
+Does it Rain in Dubai in the Winter?

 On average, you can expect five rain days per month between December and March.
-It is hard to predict exactly when it might rain in Dubai more than a few days out, so we wouldn’t go planning a winter holiday in Dubai around the weather, nor even pack an umbrella.
+It is hard to predict precisely when it might rain in Dubai more than a few days out, so we wouldn’t go planning a winter holiday in Dubai around the weather, nor even pack an umbrella.

 However, be aware it CAN happen and when it does…. oh boy!
 Flash flooding and traffic chaos can ensue.
 It’s best if it rains during your trip to Dubai to head somewhere safely indoors and wait it out until it passes >> see our indoor suggestions below!